knative/docs/README.md

 ### Contributors

-With a clear project scope, lightweight governance model and clean lines of separation between pluggable components, the Knative project establishes an efficient contributor workflow.
+With a clear project scope, lightweight governance model, and clean lines of separation between pluggable components, the Knative project establishes an efficient contributor workflow.